What types of roles do you offer graduates?

 At your formal induction in February, you will meet and get to know other graduates and start working with supervisors to plan your work plan and program outcomes.

 You will also have a coordinating supervisor and a location supervisor, who support and oversee your ongoing development throughout the program.
-You will also receive a 'Buddy' to help them – usually a second-year graduate who is working in a similar field.
-You will also be matched with a mentor – usually alumni who completed the program a few years ago.
+You will receive a 'buddy' to help – usually a second-year graduate who is working in a similar field.
+You will also be matched with a mentor with at least 5 years’ experience in the public service.

 What types of training are available?

-In addition to project and fieldwork, graduates are encouraged to take courses in public speaking, policy development, project evaluation, group leadership and facilitation, and community engagement.
+In addition to project and fieldwork, graduates are encouraged to take courses in public speaking, policy development, project management and evaluation, group leadership and facilitation, and community engagement.

 As a graduate, you’ll also receive access to a substantial learning and development budget to tailor your development to your career goals.